Andy Murray: 2016: Wimbledon title, Olympic gold, No. 1

 Murray regained his number two ranking after he won the 2016 Internazionali BNL d'Italia for his 1st title of the season and 36th overall.
-He defeated Mikhail Kukushkin, Jérémy Chardy, 12th seed David Goffin, Lucas Pouille, and number 1 seed Djokovic all in straight sets.
+He beat Djokovic in straight sets.
 This was his first win over Djokovic on clay and became the first British player since Virginia Wade in 1971 to win the title and the first British man since George Patrick Hughes in 1931.
-Murray then moved on to the French Open where he struggled in the opening rounds coming through two five-set matches against Štěpánek and French wildcard Mathias Bourgue.
-He came through in straight sets against big servers Ivo Karlović and John Isner to reach the quarter-finals where he beat home favourite Richard Gasquet in four sets to set up a semi-final clash against defending champion Stanislas Wawrinka.
+At French Open he beat Richard Gasquet in four sets to set up a semi-final clash against defending champion Stanislas Wawrinka.
 Murray defeated Wawrinka in four sets to become the first male British player since Bunny Austin in 1937, to reach a French Open final.
-He was unable to win his maiden French Open final, losing to Djokovic in four sets.
+He lost to Djokovic in four sets.